 RV living fascinates everyone who looks at a luxurious motorhome.
 You would have thought of buying an RV for you at some point.
 But do you know it’s not always as exciting as it seems?

-While there are many advantages, owning an RV has its demerits too.
-Oh, you never thought about that, well not to worry.
-I have formulated a list of 15 reasons why RVs are a bad investment.
+While there are many advantages, owning an RV has its demerits, too.
+Oh, it bothers me that you didn’t think about that.
+Well, don’t worry.
+I have formulated a list of 15 reasons RVs are a terrible investment.

 Go through these reasons and find out if you still want to invest in those large recreational vehicles and roam the world.

-RVing is fun, but several factors are hinting at owning an RV is a bad investment.
+RVing is fun, but several factors hint that owning an RV is a bad investment.
 Let’s dig in.

 1. RVs are Expensive

-There is a tremendous addition in the number of RV enthusiasts in the last couple of years.
+There has been a tremendous increase in RV enthusiasts in the last couple of years.

-Almost everyone is buying or planning to buy a motorhome, a fifth wheel, or a camper trailer even though these are insanely expensive.
+Almost everyone is buying or planning to buy a motorhome, a fifth wheel, or a camper trailer, even though these are extremely expensive.

 On the other hand, camper trailers, fifth wheels, and pop-up campers are relatively more economical options.
 They start at around $10k and may top up to $60k.